Chuo-ku Tourism Association Official Blog

 I’ve been drinking wine several times.

-It happened that there was a warehouse near my parents' house.
+It seems that there is a warehouse near my parents' house.

-I was sorry that I couldn't go because I was in Tokyo (laughs).
+It was a shame that I couldn't go because I was in Tokyo (laughs).

-I went there for the first time the other day, but near the elevator.
+I went there for the first time the other day, near the elevator.

-When I found the word "Tokuoka" and looked into it, "No way?"
+I found the word "Tokuoka" and thought, "Is it true?"

-It was a wine shop with a wine food bar that Tokuoka is doing.
+It was a wine shop with a wine and food bar that Tokuoka is doing.

 RIMG2742.JPG RIMG2741.JPG

-The store manager is from Osaka, so the story was bounced.♪
+The store manager is from Osaka, so I talked about it.♪

-There are machines where you can taste wine with a prepaid card.
+There is also a machine where you can taste wine with a prepaid card,

 RIMG2736.JPG

-I'm glad that the glass is also placed for each variety.♪
+I'm glad to have a glass for each variety.♪

-And a few days later, I had four friends from the daytime (laughs).
+And a few days later, with four friends, from the day [laughs].

 IMG_20160420_155735.jpg IMG_20160420_155741.jpg

-The first bonito fair is being held at Marugoto Kochi, an antenna shop in Kochi Prefecture facing the Sotobori-dori St. on Ginza 1-chome.
+The first bonito fair is being held at Marugoto Kochi, an antenna shop in Kochi Prefecture facing Sotobori-dori St., Ginza 1-chome.

 hatugat01.JPG

-It seems that Kochi Prefecture has the largest consumption of bonito in Japan.
+It seems that Kochi Prefecture has the highest consumption of bonito in Japan.

-That's why () knows the "delicious way of eating" of bonito, so not only sashimi and tataki, but also bonito-related products such as various processed products and dashi products are sold.
+That's why () knows how to eat bonito, and not only sashimi and tataki, but also bonito related products such as various processed products and dashi products are sold.

 hatugat02.JPG

-From the right in the photo below, I purchased "Ginga Taste Tosa's bonito meal (only hot rice, mixed only)", "Toro bonito meal", and "Katsuo Kakunini garlic miso flavored miso".
+From the photo below, from the right, I purchased "Gyoga taste Tosa's bonito (only mixed with hot rice), "Toro bonito", and "Katsuo horned garlic miso taste served miso".

 hatugat04.JPG

-In addition, at the restaurant "TOSA DINING Okiyaku" on the second floor, in addition to tataki baked in the store, creative dishes of Japanese and Western will appear during the period.
+Also, at the restaurant "TOSA DINING OKU" on the second floor, in addition to tataki baked in the store, Japanese and Western creative dishes will appear during the period.

 hatugat03.JPG

-The event will be held from Sunday, April 24 to May 15 (Sun).
+The event period is from Sunday, April 24 to Sunday, May 15

 hatugat00.jpg